AndyWright360/Milestone-Project-1/README.md

 </details>

 - The 'Coming Soon' section was added to the home page to allow for easy navigation upon entering the website.

 - The content would be updated frequently to entice users to return to the website.

-- The upcoming event is advertised to build excitment and intrige.
+- The upcoming event is advertised to build excitement and intrigue.

 ### **Lighthouse Testing**